Turn on red: Asia

 Similar to many former United Kingdom British Colonies, Hong Kong drives on the left.
 Left turns on red are always prohibited in Hong Kong.
 At some junctions, however, there may be separate sets of signals for left turns, or specific lanes for turning left separating from the through traffic by traffic islands and give way signs are installed.

-In the mainland of China, right turns on red are generally permitted, unless there is a red arrow pointing to the right or otherwise indicated.
-Unlike in North America, stopping is not required prior to turning on red.
+In China, right turns on red are generally permitted, unless there is a red arrow pointing to the right or otherwise indicated.
 Proceeding straight on red at T-intersections where the intersecting road went left only used to be legal in Mainland China, with right-hand traffic provided that such movement would not interfere with other traffic, but when the Road Traffic Safety Law of the People's Republic of China took effect on 1 May 2004, such movement was outlawed.